rotkonetworks/rotko.net/docs/src/bkk03.md

 The AMD Ryzen 9 7950X, with its Thermal Design Power (TDP) of 170W and peak power consumption of 230W for the AM5 socket, requires a resilient and reliable power supply unit.
-Given that the PSU is ideally operated at approximately 50% of its maximum capacity during full load for optimum efficiency and durability, the T.F.SKYWINDINTL 1U MINI Flex ATX PSU is an apt choice.
+Given that the PSU is ideally operated at approximately 50% of its maximum capacity during full load for optimum efficiency and durability.
 Rated at 350W, this PSU will operate within its most effective efficiency zone while sufficiently catering to the power demands of the processor.

 ### KVM
 [BliKVM CM4 "KVM over IP" Raspberry Pi CM4 HDMI CSI PiKVM v3](https://www.aliexpress.com/item/1005003262886521.html)